joes0451/ADev/ReadMe.txt

 		Download into, or create, a directory with no embedded spaces in the path, like C:/Dev

+        Currently this Flutter is configured to use Gradle and not Gradlew.
-		Configure Gradle and Android SDK for Flutter:
+		Configure Flutter:
 		CD into your  flutter/bin  and run:

+		flutter doctor

+		This will check your environment and let you know if it needs anything.

+		You can make changes using:

+		flutter config

+		Like:

 		flutter config --android-sdk [path to Android SDK]

-		Note:
-			On Flutter 1.9.1, and later, it doesn't seem to support '--gradle-dir' but it does list it under 'Settings:' after you run the command.

-		flutter config --gradle-dir [path to Gradle]

-		Flutter requires the Android SDK to have android-28.

 		Support for creating and building Flutter projects.
 		It relies on using Gradle for the builds, so the 'Use Gradle' checkbox is automatically selected.